 Loud and proud

-Lunes Duvil is a quite the character.
+Lunes Duvil is quite the character.
 Tough as nails, but with an impish grin, she talks loudly and laughs easily.
 Here on the side of Route 9, everything is loud, as endless trucks, buses, and motorbikes roar past, crashing gears and bouncing through potholes.
-Known as Route Soleil, it connects the west of Haiti with the north, and serves as the boundary of Cité Soleil — which the internet will tell you is the biggest and poorest urban slum in the Caribbean.
+Known as Route Soleil, it connects the west of Haiti with the north, and serves as the boundary of Cité Soleil — which the internet will tell you is the biggest and poorest urban commune in the Caribbean.

 “Now, I make more money.”